MCLDG-zz/fabric-on-eks/README.md

 Alternatively, you can use standard KOPS to create a cluster: https://github.com/kubernetes/kops

+OR, depending on your region, you can use EKS

+HOWERVER, you will need the EFS utils on each worker node to enable it to mount the EFS used to store the CA certs/keys.
+You can install this by SSH'ing into the worker node and running 'sudo yum install -y amazon-efs-utils'.
+Alternatively, depending on how you build the worker nodes, you could add this to userdata.

 ### Step 2: Create an EC2 instance and EFS
 You will need an EC2 instance, which you will SSH into in order to start and test the Fabric network.
 You will also need an EFS volume for storing common scripts and public keys.
 The EFS volume must be accessible from